 While GameStop's direct competitors in retailing are BestBuy (NYSE: BBY) and Amazon (NASDAQ: AMZN), the company is also competing for digital gaming fans with a host of other digital gaming companies.
 These include Steam, Twitch, and Apple Arcade.

-GameStop gains a significant portion of its revenues from selling not just games but gaming consoles for Microsoft (Xbox), Nintendo (Wii), Sony (PlayStation).
+GameStop gains a significant portion of its revenues from selling not just games but gaming consoles for Microsoft (Xbox), Nintendo (Wii), and Sony (PlayStation).
 The competition for digital gaming fans is going to get particularly severe if GameStop continues to close down stores thus blunting its competitive edge for direct consumer access.
 Any move towards online offerings will put it directly in competition against its current partners like Microsoft (NASDAQ: MSFT), Nintendo (OTC: NTDOY), and Sony (NYSE: SNE).

 Disclaimer: We put our customer’s needs first.
 The views expressed in this article are those of the writer’s alone and do not constitute financial advice.
 Advertisers cannot influence editorial content.
 However, Finty and/or the writer may have a financial interest in the companies mentioned.
 Finty is committed to providing factual, honest, and accurate information that is compliant with governing laws and regulations.
 Do your own due diligence and seek professional advice before deciding to invest in one of the products mentioned.
 For more information, see Finty’s editorial guidelines and terms and conditions.